jason-s-yu/neuromechcraft/README.md

 ## Requirements / Env Setup

+I have tested on two versions of MineRL: v1.0 and v0.4.4.

+### MineRL 1.0

 - Python 3.11.11
 - Java JDK 8: tested on 8.0.442-tem
   - suggest installing and using [sdkman](https://sdkman.io/install/)